stipenFirst/stipenFirst-TugasResep_123230033_AndikaDwiSaktiawan/README.md

 # TugasResep_123230033_AndikaDwiSaktiawan

-## TugasResep adalah aplikasi mobile berbasis Flutter yang digunakan untuk menjelajahi berbagai resep makanan dari
+## TugasResep adalah aplikasi mobile berbasis Flutter

 ## Steps to Clone and Run the Project